luneyune/StyockCPP/docs/commands-specification.md

  - mul - takes 2 numbers from stack, and push result of mul of this 2 numbers
  - cmp - takes 2 numbers from stack, and push result of comparing of this 2 numbers

-*Note: numbers order declared by exit order from stack*
+*Note: numbers order defined by exit order from stack*

 *For example:*
 ~~~